 Obey all laws and local regulations that affect you and your machine.
+Ignorance of the law is no defence

 WARNING Decals

 You can be injured if you do not obey the decal safety instructions.
 Keep decals clean.
 Replace unreadable or missing decals with new ones before operating the machine.
 Make sure replacement parts include warning decals where necessary.